yllvar/DeepSeek-Engineer/README.md

 # 🚀 DeepSeek Engineer: Code Faster, Smarter, and More Efficiently! 🚀

-Welcome to **DeepSeek Engineer**, your ultimate tool for writing code faster, taking on more projects, and looking like a coding wizard! 🧙‍♂️ Whether you're a seasoned developer or just starting out, this project is designed to supercharge your workflow and make coding a breeze.
+**DeepSeek Engineer** is your ultimate tool for writing code faster, taking on more projects, and looking like a coding wizard! 🧙‍♂️ Whether you're a seasoned developer or just starting out, this project is designed to supercharge your workflow and make coding a breeze.
 Let's dive in! 🌊

 ---